getify/foi-lang/formalization-work/Symbol-Table-Contract.md

   rejects it in user-source mode.
 - `#` with no enclosing binder (§5.2.2.1).
 - Missing `:over` (error) / superfluous `:over` (warning) — §3.6.
+- Mutable binding captured by a comprehension block operand (error) — §3.6.1.
+  Not satisfiable by any annotation; the message names the `defn`-with-`:over` rewrite.
+Enforcement is waived at `~each`.

 ### §7.2 Reported At The Declaration